Effective Date: January 1, 2020.

 Embedded Scripts.
 An embedded script is programming code that is designed to collect information about your interactions with the Web Site, such as the links you click on.
 The code is temporarily downloaded onto your device from our web server or a third party service provider, is active only while you are connected to the Web Site, and is deactivated or deleted thereafter.

 Browser Fingerprinting.
-Collection and analysis of information from your device, such as, without limitation, your operating system, plug-ins, system fonts and other data, for purposes of identification.
+Collection and analysis of other information from your device, such as, without limitation, your operating system, plug-ins, system fonts and other data, for purposes of identification.

 Also, various third parties are developing or have developed signals or other mechanisms known as “do not track signals”.
 For instance, some browsers may have such signal options, though they differ as to if the signal is set as default or must be turned on by the user.
 Further, there is not yet an industry consensus as to what site and app operators should do with regard to these signals.
 Accordingly, we do not monitor or take any action with respect to these signals or other mechanisms, though we may consider doing so if an understandable and practical standard is developed and widely adopted.